abhijitghogre/aqi-assignment-proximity-labs/README.md

 - Websocket failure handling / fallback could be added.
 - I would use typescript for a production project for better type safety.
 - We could give option to pin the cities that user is interested in.
+- It took approx 5 hours for the project to finish.